-- Medications – antihistamines, decongestants, antidepressants, and blood pressure medications can decrease the amount of tears being produced in the eyes.
+- Medications – antihistamines, decongestants, antidepressants, and blood pressure medications can decrease the number of tears being produced in the eyes.

 How Can Dry Eyes be Treated?

 At our Dry Eye Treatment Center, our optometrist will treat and manage your dry eyes by prescribing a treatment plan that is tailored to meet your individual needs.
-The goal to successfully treating dry eyes is to either add tears, conserve tears, increase tear production, or reduce the ocular surface inflammation.
+The goal of successfully treating dry eyes is to either add tears, conserving tears, increase tear production, or reduce the ocular surface inflammation.

 - Adding tears – Some mild cases of dry eyes can be managed by using over-the-counter artificial tears.
 Preservative-free artificial tears are recommended because they have fewer additives which could further the symptoms of dry eyes.
 Artificial tears can be used as often as needed.
 Some people may have persistent dry eyes that don’t get relief from artificial tears alone.
 Additional treatment will be needed to manage their dry eye symptoms.

 - Conserving tears – An additional approach to managing dry eye symptoms is to get the naturally produced tears to stay on the eyes longer.
 This can be accomplished by blocking the tear ducts that allow the tears to drain.
 The tear ducts can be blocked by a tiny silicone or gel-like plug called a punctal plug.
 In some cases, a surgical procedure to permanently close the tear ducts is needed.